eljanmahammadli/shortestpath/README.md

 The A* algorithm is a heuristic search algorithm that can be used to find the shortest path between two nodes in a graph.
 In the case of the water pitcher problem, average of two equations is used.
 $$\frac{(|\sum volumes - target|) + (|infinitePitcher-target|)}{2}$$
-Where $\sum volumes$ is sum of volumes across all pitchers, and $target$ si amount of water that should be filled in the $infinitePitcher$ (goal state).
+Where $\sum volumes$ is sum of volumes across all pitchers, and $target$ is amount of water that should be filled in the $infinitePitcher$ (goal state).

 ## Requirements